solcana/Flutter-app-capstone/README.md

 - Think some more on how to go about the category page - when is it logical for it popup --> maybe add functionality - view only mine, view all

 - of course add styling

-## AS OF NOW

-- User must login
-- After login, he is prompted to feed page with most recent logs of all users
-- Can go to my_logs, and access only his logs
-- Can go to destination page to view all categories ()? keep??
-- As user clicks on any of the categories, redirected to page with his logs on that category
-- Once User creates new travel log, he is redirected to all his travel logs, in desc order
-- Current User can edit and delete his own logs ONLY

-current crud

-- user can add new travel log, related to this specific user
-- user can edit his travel log
-- user can see all his travel logs / all travel logs
-- user can delete travel log
-- ONLY ONE MISSING IS SHOW !!